A generalization of analytic torsion via differential forms on spaces of metrics

 This allows us to define the associated multi-zeta function as in \eqref{def of multi-zeta}, i.e.: \begin{defn} Suppose both $F_1 \to M_1$ and $F_2 \to M_2$ are acyclic.
 Let $\alpha_\Gamma$ be as above.
 For $\Real s_1 > \frac{n_1}{2}$ and $\Real s_2 > \frac{n_2}{2}$, define $\zeta(s_1, s_2; \Delta(t_1, t_2), \alpha_\Gamma)$ by the following:

 \end{defn} \begin{remark} The assumption of acyclicity in both factors is essential to the decay of $\Tr \alpha_\Gamma e^{-\Delta(t_1, t_2)}$ in the limits $t_1 \to \infty$ (for fixed $t_2$) and $t_2 \to \infty$ (for fixed $t_1$), which ensure the integrability of $\Tr \alpha_\Gamma e^{-\Delta(t_1, t_2)}$.
-We have also imposed the strong assumption that the group $\Gamma$ is finite, but we expect that this assumption is less essential and hope that one could weaken it with some more delicate analysis than we have pursued here. \end{remark}
+We have also imposed the strong assumption that the group $\Gamma$ is finite, but we expect that this assumption is less essential and hope that it could be weakened with more delicate analysis than we have pursued here. \end{remark}

 From Theorem \ref{theorem: heat kernel is multi-admissible} and Lemma \ref{lemma: multi-zeta properties}, we immediately obtain: \begin{lemma} Under the assumptions above, the integral defining $\zeta(s_1, s_2; \Delta(t_1, t_2), \alpha_\Gamma)$ in \eqref{def of heat multi-zeta} converges on the set of points $(s_1, s_2) \in \mathbb{C}^2$ such that $\Real s_1 > \frac{n_1}{2}$ and $\Real s_2 > \frac{n_2}{2}$ and defines a holomorphic function there.
 Furthermore, $\zeta(s_1, s_2; \Delta(t_1, t_2), \alpha)$ admits a unique meromorphic extension to all of $\mathbb{C}^2$; the extension is holomorphic at the origin. \end{lemma}